josecanciani/jscore/README.md

 Notice we are using the element `Builder` method `listen` (which translates to a DOMElement `addEventListener`) -more on building DOM elements later-.
 In turn dispatching a custom `click` event.

 Now let's add this button in our application.
 We'll add a listener for this custom `click` event.
-We are going to use the `beforeRender()` method to append a new `DomNode` child, and when a click event is received, we will open an alert window.
+We are going to use the `beforeRender()` method to append a new `Component` child, and when a click event is received, we will open an alert window.

 ```javascript
     beforeRender() {